 2.4 Online credit card transactions will be acquired for ELC via PayGate (Pty) Ltd who are the approved payment gateway for Standard Bank of South Africa.
 PayGate uses the strictest form of encryption, namely Secure Socket Layer 3 (SSL3) and no credit card details are stored on the website.
 Users may go to www.paygate.co.za to view their security certificate and security policy.
 Customer details will be stored by ELC separately from card details which are entered by the client on PayGate’s secure site.
 For more detail on PayGate refer to www.paygate.co.za.
 The merchant outlet country at the time of presenting payment options to the cardholder is South Africa.
 Transaction Currency is South African Rand (ZAR).
 ELC takes responsibility for all aspects relating to the transaction including sale of goods and services sold on this website, customer service and support, dispute resolution and delivery of goods.

 2.5 Customer’s offer of a study place and accommodation place will only be formally confirmed upon payment of a deposit of 25% of the total value of the fees invoice.
-Full payment of the total value of the fees invoice must be made no less than fourteen (14) days before the course start date, unless by written arrangement with ELC.
+Full payment of the total value of the fees invoice must be made before the course start date, unless by written arrangement with ELC.